IEvangelist/davidpine.net/content/conclusions.md

 # Motto

- - It’s not what you are, it’s what you do
+ - It's not what you are, it's what you do
- - It’s not what you do, it’s how you do it
+ - It's not what you do, it's how you do it
- - It’s not how you do it, it’s why you do it
+ - It's not how you do it, it's why you do it
- - It’s not where you came from, it’s where you are now
+ - It's not where you came from, it's where you are now
- - It’s not where you are now, it’s where you’re going
+ - It's not where you are now, it's where you're going
- - It’s not where you’re going, it’s how you'll get there
+ - It's not where you’re going, it's how you'll get there